Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 The Eloquent President: A Portrait of Lincoln Through His Words has been chosen as the Main Selection of the History Book Club for March 2005 and the Alternate Selection for the Book-of-the-Month Club for March.
 This book follows Dr. White's first Lincoln title, Lincoln's Greatest Speech, published in 2002 as an exposition of President Lincoln's Second Inaugural Address.

 He has authored several other books besides Lincoln titles and has taught at colleges and seminaries on both coasts.
-Currently he is Professor of American Intellectual and Religious History at San Francisco Theological Seminary as well as a Fellow at the Huntington Library in San Marino, California.
-He and his wife Cynthia live in La Canada, California.
+At the time of this interview he was Professor of American Intellectual and Religious History at San Francisco Theological Seminary as well as a Fellow at the Huntington Library in San Marino, California.
+He and his wife Cynthia live in Pasadena, California.

 ALO: How did you get started in the Lincoln field?

 Ronald C. White, Jr: I attended the Lincoln Exhibit at the Huntington Library in 1993.
 I was teaching American Intellectual History at UCLA.
 I decided to offer a seminar on "Abraham Lincoln and the American Experience" and to bring my students to the Huntington for a hands-on experience of the exhibit.
 The students enjoyed it and so I offered it three times.

 Although my focus on the Second Inaugural Address was very specific, I wanted to set it within the wider context of all of Lincoln's writings and speeches so I read many of them, wishing I had time to ponder these more deeply and see their interrelationships.
 I used different collections of documents in my courses and they all have their place.
 But I and my students found ourselves somewhat frustrated by the very brief introductions to these documents.
 I wanted the student to know that there was a life between the documents.
 How did Lincoln see these?
 So from this came the idea of trying to put these documents both in context, setting them in the political and social history of the Civil War, and also in sequence.